frknsheet-gallery/api/README.md

-This is a fullstack gallery app written in JS.
+this is an api for my fullstack pet project